 - Opportunities for teachers to share their work with colleagues

-Participants are introduced to a specific art form, see projects that demonstrate how it has been used in the classroom successfully, and create their own projects.
-Together with round-table discussions and curriculum planning time, teachers leave CoTA Exploratory Workshops confident in the skills and knowledge needed to lead a similar activity on their own in the classroom.
+Participants are introduced to a specific art form, see projects that demonstrate how it can be used in the classroom, and given the opportunity to create their own projects.
+Together with round-table discussions and curriculum planning time, teachers leave CoTA Exploratory Workshops confident in the skills and knowledge needed to lead a similar activity in their own classrooms.